rodrigoalvesvieira/microtext.js/README.md

 ## Author

-  * Rodrigo Alves Vieira - rodrigovieira1994 [at] gmail [dot] com - http://www.rodrigoalvesvieira.com
+  * Rodrigo Alves - rodrigovieira1994 [at] gmail [dot] com - http://www.rodrigoalvesvieira.com

 ## Licence

-Copyright (c) 2012-2013 Rodrigo Alves Vieira. http://www.rodrigoalvesvieira.com/
+Copyright (c) 2012-2013 Rodrigo Alves. http://www.rodrigoalvesvieira.com/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the